djeada/Linux-Notes/notes/ssh_and_scp.md

 ### Challenges

-I. Server Setup

-- Setup your own server environment using a free cloud provider option such as AWS, Google Cloud, or Azure.
-Alternatively, you can use a virtualization solution like VirtualBox to set up a virtual machine (VM).
-- Install a Linux distribution (like Ubuntu or CentOS) on your server or VM, ensuring that it is configured with a static IP address.
-- Secure your server by setting up a firewall, disabling root login, and installing necessary security updates.

-II.
-Connecting via SSH

-- Connect to your server using the SSH protocol.
-- Try to connect using both password authentication and key-based authentication, understanding the pros and cons of each method.
-- Document any errors or issues you encounter during the connection process and research how to resolve them.

-III.
-SSH Port Configuration
+1. Set up a Linux server on a cloud provider or a local virtual machine and configure it for SSH access.
+Secure the server by disabling root login and ensuring only SSH key-based authentication is permitted.
+Discuss the benefits of using SSH over traditional telnet for secure server access.
+2. Connect to your server using both password-based and key-based authentication with SSH.
+Document the steps for setting up key-based authentication, including generating an SSH key pair and transferring the public key to the server.
+Explain the security advantages of key-based authentication over passwords.

-- Modify the SSH configuration to allow connections on a non-standard port (other than 22).
+3. Modify the SSH server configuration to allow connections on a non-standard port (e.g., port 2222 instead of 22).
+Test the new port by reconnecting and discuss the security implications of using a non-standard port for SSH.
+Explain how this approach can help prevent brute-force attacks.
-- Reconnect to the server using the newly specified port, verifying that the connection is successful.
-- Discuss the security implications of using a non-standard port for SSH.

-IV.
-Utilizing SCP for File Transfer

-- Copy a folder containing several files from the server to your local computer using the SCP protocol.
-- Experiment with different SCP options, such as recursive copy and specifying a different port.
-- Log the transfer times and any other notable observations during the transfer process.

-V. Leveraging SFTP for File Management

-- Connect to the server using an SFTP client.
-- Upload a folder containing multiple files and subdirectories to the server using SFTP.
-- Use the SFTP client to navigate the remote file system, creating and deleting folders as necessary.
-- Test the file permissions settings by trying to access files with different user accounts.

-VI.
-Understanding Transfer Protocols
+4. Use the SCP protocol to transfer files between your local machine and the server.
+Practice transferring both individual files and entire directories, utilizing SCP’s recursive option (`-r`).
+Document any differences in transfer times and discuss scenarios where SCP is advantageous for quick file transfers.
+5. Explore the SFTP protocol by connecting to the server using an SFTP client (e.g., FileZilla or the command-line `sftp`).
+Use SFTP to upload and download files, create directories, and change permissions.
+Discuss the additional file management capabilities that SFTP provides over SCP.

-- Write a detailed explanation of the differences between SCP and SFTP, highlighting their underlying protocols and use cases.
+6. Write a comparison between SCP and SFTP, detailing the underlying protocols and use cases for each.
+Conduct a speed test by transferring different file types and sizes, and compare the performance of SCP vs. SFTP.
+Discuss how these protocols handle encryption and data integrity.
-- Compare the transfer speed, security, and versatility of SCP and SFTP by transferring various types of files of different sizes.
-- Research and discuss other file transfer protocols like FTP and Rsync, comparing them to SCP and SFTP in terms of security and functionality.
+7. Research and demonstrate the use of the Rsync protocol to transfer files between your local system and the server.
+Use Rsync to synchronize a local directory with a remote directory and explain how Rsync’s delta transfer algorithm improves efficiency for repeated file transfers.
+8. Install and configure an FTP server (such as vsftpd) on your server and connect to it using an FTP client.
+Test both secure (FTPS) and unencrypted connections, and explain why FTP alone is not recommended for secure file transfers.
+Discuss when FTP/FTPS might still be useful in certain network environments.
+9. Use port forwarding with SSH to create a secure tunnel between your local machine and the server.
+Set up an SSH tunnel to forward traffic from a local port to a remote service running on the server.
+Explain how SSH tunneling can be used to securely access remote services and discuss its use in bypassing firewalls or restrictive network policies.
+10. Investigate other file transfer protocols such as HTTPS, SMB, and NFS.
+Write a brief summary of each protocol’s advantages and limitations in comparison to SSH-based protocols (SCP, SFTP).
+Discuss when it might be preferable to use one of these protocols over SSH-based solutions in a networked environment.